 - Any Honor Board member other than the vp: social standards and president may take minutes during Honor Board meetings.
 The sophomore member, junior member and member-at-large will rotate the responsibility of taking minutes at Honor Board weekly meetings and formal hearings. - Written minutes should include the date and attendees of the meeting, all discussion, the vote, the sanctions recommended to the RCS/CAC/NCC, and the discussion of those recommendations with the new member/member.
-Consent to tape a hearing is not required if the tape recorder is clearly visible to the woman being reviewed.
-The tape recorder, if used, should always be placed in clear view of everyone in the room.
+Tape recording of a formal hearing can only be utilized when there are concern about Honor Board's ability to take accurate minutes without the aid o the recorder.
+Consent to tape a hearing is not required if the tape recorder is clearly visible to everyone in the room.
+A disclaimer about the recorder must be read at the start of the hearing and noted in hearing minutes. - If necessary, Artificial Intelligence (AI) tools may be utilized to assist with transcribing formal hearing minutes.
+After the hearing concludes, the minute taker must review and edit the transcription to ensure the minutes flow and that it accurately reflect the formal hearing discussion.
+The RCS/CAC/NCC or Director: Standards can require Honor Board to re-hold a formal hearing if these procedures aren't followed.